John Lamb (producer): Companies

+Books

 In 2015, Lamb published Tom Waits For No One: The Illustrated Scrapbook, a collection of art, photographs and rock n roll artifacts from the making of Tom Waits For No One.
 The Illustrated Scrapbook was a limited edition hard cover, published independently by Big Buick Press.
 The book tells the story behind the film, the animators, the music and the artist, Tom Waits.

 In 2016, Tom Waits For No One was featured at the 10th Anniversary of Animation Volda, a prominent animation festival Norway (September 22–25, 2016).
 The film was shown for the first time since 1980, and honored with a gallery opening dedicated to the art, animation cels and drawings from Tom Waits For No One.

+In 2024, John published "The Varmits", a children's book originally written by his identical twin, Dave Lamb, in 1970.
+"The Varmits" is a humorous morality tale about being kind, sharing, and having good manners.
+"The Varmits", John and his grandson were featured on "The Zevely Zone", and the heartwarming story was aired on CBS stations across the US.